Polish students redesigned public transport in Abu Dhabi

 The winner from Poland

-One of the contest participants was the team of the Polish-Japanese School of Information Technology DATA SCIENCE CLUB, strengthened by students of the SMART CITY Inter-Faculty Science Club of Warsaw University of Technology and the Faculty of Electronics and Information Technology of the Warsaw University of Technology.
+One of the contest participants was the team of the Polish-Japanese School of Information Technology DATA SCIENCE CLUB.
+It was strengthened by students of the SMART CITY Inter-Faculty Science Club of Warsaw University of Technology.
+And the Faculty of Electronics and Information Technology of the Warsaw University of Technology.

 Students decided to write an application promoting public transport that is friendly to people and the environment.
-They were inspired by the words of the former mayor of Bogota, who said that a developed city is not one where the poor drive cars but one where the rich use public transport.
+They were inspired by the words of the former mayor of Bogota.
+He said that a developed city is not one where the poor drive cars but one where the rich use public transport.

-The resulting application allows you to optimize the timetable of public transport stops to shorten the travel time by public transportation between the essential points of Abu Dhabi, one of the largest cities in the United Arab Emirates.
+The resulting application allows you to optimize the timetable of public transport stops.
+Just by shortening the travel time by public transportation between the essential points of Abu Dhabi.
+It is one of the largest cities in the United Arab Emirates.
 You can use the solution in other cities of the world.

 – After the talks with the residents of Abu Dhabi, we looked at the analyzed data differently.
 We have noticed that most people in the UAE choose a car for even short journeys.
-We started to wonder the cause of this – said Aleksandra Jamróz, a second-year student of Computer Science at the Faculty of Electronics and Information Technology of the Warsaw University of Technology, a fan of the ‘smart city’ idea. – Everything indicated that the current state of affairs is caused by public transport that does not match the actual needs.
-Therefore, we decided to rearrange the current system of bus lines and the location of individual stops so that you can travel from the selected point A to point B faster than at present.
+We started to wonder the cause of this – said Aleksandra Jamróz.
+She is a second-year student of Computer Science at the Faculty of Electronics and Information Technology of the Warsaw University of Technology, a fan of the ‘smart city’ idea. – Everything indicated that the current state of affairs is caused by public transport that does not match the actual needs.
+Therefore, we decided to rearrange the current system of bus lines and the location of individual stops.
+Now you can travel from the selected point A to point B faster than at present.

 Machine learning and artificial intelligence